-Writers for TV shows and movies commonly employ a host of clichés to forward the plots of their stories.
+Writers for TV shows and movies commonly employ a host of clichés to forward their stories' plots.
 I don't know how this can be because I remember my eighth-grade English teacher, Mrs. Boysen, telling us not to use clichés in our stories.
 If eighth graders can understand the concept, why can't grownups who make movies that cost a hundred million dollars?

 You've seen overused plot elements a hundred times.
 Here is a short list for you anyway: